agwblack/agwblack.github.io/_posts/2017-09-19-Setting-Up-Jekyll-And-GitHub-Pages.md

----
----

 # Setting Up Jekyll and GitHub Pages

-I was recently inspired to make another attempt at blogging again, inspired by my friend [Dan Blank](danblank.co.uk).
+I was recently inspired to make another attempt at blogging again, inspired by my friend [Dan Blank](http://danblank.co.uk).
 I looked at using WordPress as he does but WYSIWYG is not really my bag.
 Dan sent me [this link](http://www.firozansari.info/no-wordpress-for-my-blogs-again/) about the benefits of static website generators, and I started looking into how to setup Jekyll and GitHub pages.
 This post serves two purposes: it is an accounting of